This article addresses the situation where you wish to change podcast host to Acast, but couldn't complete the podcast import process.

 After confirming your import failed, you can try finding the cause and remedy it using this guide.
 A complete import is necessary before setting the redirect at your previous host and finally move your podcast to Acast.

-For the next steps, we would recommend opening in your browser your current RSS feed.
-This will allow checking a few things.
+For the next steps, we would recommend opening your current RSS feed in your browser, this will allow checking a few things.
 Please note that Safari browsers don't allow opening RSS feeds.

 The episodes don't have any audio (or audio isn't compliant: mp3 files are preferred)